hexagonix/HBoot/README.md

 </div>

-## Saturn
+## Saturno

 <div align="justify">

-The first component of Hexagonix is ​​the Saturn.
+The first component of Hexagonix is the Saturno.
 It is responsible for taking control of the boot process performed by the BIOS/UEFI and looking in the volume for the second boot stage.
 For that, it implements a driver for reading a FAT16 file system.
 The second boot stage (see below) can implement drivers for other file systems and is responsible for finding Hexagon, loading HBoot modules or loading a compatible DOS-like system (BETA version).

 </div>